Can I use the cup during sex, sports, or everyday activities?

 It's also very unlikely that the blood collected in the cup will flow back into your uterus, even if you're upside down.
 You may have noticed the relatively thick consistency of the flow, so it doesn't slosh around inside you; it simply stays in the cup.
 So you can lie down or do a handstand without a worry.

-No. The cup should be removed before penetrative sex.
-Note: The cup is not a method of contraception and does not protect against STIs.
+No. The cup should be removed before penetrative sex, as it blocks the vaginal canal.
+Check out our disc, for a mess-free sex option.
+Note: The cup and disc are NOT a method of contraception and does not protect against STIs.